hydrodynamicstability/statquotes/README.md

   - Arthur P. Dempster (1983)

   - Purposes and limitations of data analysis.
 In *Scientific Inference, Data Analysis, and Robustness*, ed. by G. E. P. Box, T. Leonard, and C.-F. Wu.
 Academic Press, 117-133.

+- "But a word of caution is that statistics users often equate the word "test" with statistical testing....As a statistician, I feel honored that statistics users have this kind of confidence in my profession.
+On the other hand, I am also deeply troubled, because in most cases a scientific theory of cause-and-effect has to be tested by the scientists themselves, not by statisticians.
+Statisticians have indeed made important contributions to numerous instances of scientific testing; but their role is often blown out of proportion."

+  - Chamont Wang (1993)

+  - *Sense and Nonsense of Statistical Inference:  Controversy, Misuse, and Subtlety*.
+Marcel Dekker.

 ## Statistical consulting